scandum/quadsort/README.md

 Variants
 --------
-- [blitsort](https://github.com/scandum/blitsort) is a quadsort based rotate merge sort.
-It aims to be the fastest in-place stable sort.
+- [blitsort](https://github.com/scandum/blitsort) is a hybrid stable in-place rotate quicksort / quadsort.

+- [crumsort](https://github.com/scandum/crumsort) is a hybrid unstable in-place quicksort / quadsort.

-- [fluxsort](https://github.com/scandum/fluxsort) is a hybrid stable quicksort / quadsort with improved performance on random data.
-It is currently the fastest comparison sort for random data.
+- [fluxsort](https://github.com/scandum/fluxsort) is a hybrid stable quicksort / quadsort.

-- [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort.
+- [gridsort](https://github.com/scandum/gridsort) is a hybrid stable cubesort / quadsort.
 Gridsort makes O(n) moves rather than the typical O(n log n) moves.
-It is the fastest online sort and might be of interest to those interested in data structures.
+It is an online sort and might be of interest to those interested in data structures.

 - [twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use pointers or gotos.

-- [wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / fluxsort with improved performance on random data.
-It's mostly a proof of concept that only works on unsigned 32 and 64 bit integers.
-It's possibly the fastest radix sort for 32 bit integers, overall fluxsort is faster for 64 bit integers.
+- [wolfsort](https://github.com/scandum/wolfsort) is a hybrid stable radixsort / fluxsort with improved performance on random data.
+It's mostly a proof of concept that only works on unsigned 32 bit integers.
+It defaults to fluxsort for 64 bit integers since it's faster.

 Credits
 -------